-The site from which I grabbed it seems to have disappeared (just as the owner warned us it would), but until recently one could download several different versions and sequencings of the Beach Boys' legendary SMiLE album, of which I'd only heard bits and pieces, from the web.
+Until recently one could download several different versions and sequencings of the Beach Boys' legendary SMiLE album, of which I'd only heard bits and pieces, from the web.
 It strikes me as more unfortunate than ever that the techniques used by the High Llamas (and even Stereolab) have come to be seen as spiritual descendents of the Brian Wilson sound.
 Certainly, there's an obvious superficial resemblance, but the difference, to put it bluntly, is that they don't mean it and he did.
 Of course SMiLE is a mess, but the best parts -- "Heroes and Villains", "Wonderful", "Windchimes", "Good Vibrations" of course, and especially "Our Prayer" and "Surf's Up" -- are beautiful, wild, and/or completely beguiling.
 It's a crying shame this album wasn't finished and released; it really could've changed everything.

 There's a band that's often been compared to Stereolab.
 The comparison has always, to my mind, been rather unjust, and I've often protested it.
 However, track 7 on their new album sounds pretty much exactly like Stereolab for its first 30 seconds or so, until the vocals come in.
 Ah, well.
 (As for who I'm talking about -- well, if track 7 clocks in at 3:27 or so, we're on the same page.)